advasileva/operating-system-2/README.md

     Пример работы:
     ```bash
+    Program for 4 points
     Test 1
-    Seller PID: 72210
+    Seller 1 PID: 83142
-    Seller PID: 72211
+    Seller 2 PID: 83143
-    Buyer PID: 72212
+    Buyer PID: 83144
+    Buying stock 2 from 2
-    Buying stock from 1
+    Buying stock 3 from 1
-    Selling stock by 1
+    Selling stock 2 by 2
-    Buying stock from 2
-    Selling stock by 2
+    Selling stock 3 by 1
-    Buying stock from 1
+    Buying stock 5 from 1
-    Selling stock by 1
+    Selling stock 5 by 1
-    Buying stock from 2
+    Buying stock 6 from 2
-    Buying stock from 1
-    Selling stock by 2
+    Selling stock 6 by 2
-    Selling stock by 1
+    Seller 1 finished
     Seller 2 finished

     Test 2
-    Seller PID: 72225
+    Seller 1 PID: 83157
-    Seller PID: 72226
+    Seller 2 PID: 83158
+    Buyer PID: 83159
+    Buying stock 4 from 2
-    Buyer PID: 72227
+    Buyer PID: 83160
+    Selling stock 4 by 2
+    Buying stock 1 from 1
+    Buying stock 2 from 2
+    Selling stock 2 by 2
+    Selling stock 1 by 1
+    Buying stock 3 from 1
+    Selling stock 3 by 1
-    Buying stock from 1
+    Buying stock 5 from 1
+    Selling stock 5 by 1
     Seller 1 finished
-    Buying stock from 2
-    Selling stock by 1
-    Buying stock from 1
-    Selling stock by 2
-    Selling stock by 1
-    Buying stock from 2
-    Selling stock by 2
-    Buying stock from 1
-    Selling stock by 1
     Seller 2 finished

     Test 3
-    Seller PID: 72235
+    Seller 1 PID: 83167
-    Seller PID: 72236
+    Seller 2 PID: 83168
+    Buyer PID: 83169
+    Buying stock 3 from 1
+    Buyer PID: 83170
+    Buying stock 4 from 2
-    Buyer PID: 72237
+    Buyer PID: 83171
+    Selling stock 3 by 1
+    Selling stock 4 by 2
+    Buying stock 1 from 1
+    Buying stock 2 from 2
+    Selling stock 2 by 2
+    Selling stock 1 by 1
+    Buying stock 3 from 1
+    Buying stock 6 from 2
+    Selling stock 6 by 2
+    Selling stock 3 by 1
-    Buying stock from 1
+    Buying stock 5 from 1
+    Selling stock 5 by 1
     Seller 1 finished
-    Selling stock by 1
-    Buying stock from 2
-    Selling stock by 2
-    Buying stock from 1
-    Selling stock by 1
-    Buying stock from 2
-    Selling stock by 2
-    Buying stock from 1
-    Selling stock by 1
+    Seller 2 finished

+    Programs finished
     ```

 ### 5 баллов